lysakowski-art/Game-R_P_S_L_S/README.md

 I have chosen Sass because it has more readable form.
 Application is writen according to RWD, so it can be run as a mobile.

-It shows my level of experience I have become since I had started learning in January 2020.
+It shows my level of experience I have achived since I had started learning in January 2020.